The leaf space of a multiplicative foliation: Introduction

-As an application, we show that if $(G\rr P, \mathsf D_G)$ is an integrable Dirac Lie groupoid such that its characteristic distribution $TG\cap\mathsf D_G$ has constant rank and its leaf space is regular and satisfies the required compatibility conditions, then the quotient Lie groupoid inherits a Poisson groupoid structure such that the quotient map is a forward Dirac map.
-Again, this is a fact that is automatically true for an integrable Dirac Lie group if the leaf $N$ through the unit $e$ of its characteristic foliation is closed in the group.
+As an application, we show that if $(G\rr P, \mathsf D_G)$ is a Dirac groupoid such that the characteristic distribution $TG\cap\mathsf D_G$ has constant rank and its leaf space is simple and satisfies the required conditions, then the quotient Lie groupoid inherits the structure of a Poisson groupoid such that the quotient map is a forward Dirac map and a morphism of Lie groupoids.
+Again, this is a fact that is automatically true for an integrable Dirac Lie group if the leaf $N$ through the unit $e$ of the characteristic foliation is closed in the group (\cite{Jotz11a}).